tonybaloney/tonybaloney.github.io/blog/why-isnt-python-async-more-popular.md

 So **what's going on here** and **can we apply the lessons to Free-Threading and Multiple Interpreters in 3.14** so that in another ten years we're looking back and wondering why **they** aren't more popular?

-## Problem 1: I have an asynchronous-shaped hole, now I need an asynchronous-shaped problem
+## Problem 1: What is an asynchronous-shaped problem?

 _Coroutines_ are most valuable with IO-related tasks.
 In Python, you can start hundreds of coroutines to make network requests, then wait for them all to finish without running them one at a time.
 The concepts behind coroutines are quite straightforward.
 You have a loop (the event loop) and you pass it coroutines to evaluate.

-Let's go back to the classic use-case: HTTP requests.
-They take ages and the protocol works well with coroutines.
-Let's say you have a function to fetch something from the net:
+Let's go back to the classic use-case, HTTP requests:

 ```python
 def get_thing_sync():